Luxury Log Cabins in Brighton with Private Hot Tubs

-Find the most popular Log Cabins in Brighton.
+Find popular Brighton Cottages & Hideaways.
 Relax, Rest, Enjoy!

 With so much going on all year round in this hip and happening seaside resort, you’ll never be stuck for something to do, whether you are enjoying a holiday with family, short break with friends or romantic retreat.

 Battle, East Sussex

 Nestled in the heart of the pretty Sussex countryside, yet only five miles from the sea these Scandinavian-style pine lodges are ideal for a relaxing family holiday or romantic break at any time of the year.

 Boasting two or three bedrooms these exceptional holiday homes have been individually designed with the emphasis on style and comfort, contemporary kitchens and bathrooms complement the chic open-plan living areas.

 Bed linen is provided and there is a flat-screen TV with Freeview.
 Outside you there is a secluded veranda with outdoor furniture ideal for alfresco living and a bubbling hot tub the perfect spot to unwind.

 The park boasts a huge range of facilities including a superb swimming pool, leisure complex with well-equipped gym, a children's adventure play area, tennis court, fishing pond.
 In the 17th century manor house you will a bars, restaurant and family areas,

 Ideally situated to explore the South Downs National Park, there are regular trains to the Capital from Battle and both Eastbourne and Brighton are less than 30 miles away.

 Golden Cross Lodges